AlexRobinson-/Redux-Fetch/readme.md

 Once this project reaches V2 it will start following semantic versions.

 ## Overview
-This library comes with two main features: 'Fetch' and 'Entities'.
+This library comes with two separate, but related features: 'Fetch' and 'Entities'.

 The general idea behind them is:
 - **Fetch** handles making and tracking the status of api calls.